-Grilled Buffalo Mozzarella Sandwich with Squash Blossoms and Pesto
+Grilled Mozzarella and Squash Blossom Sandwich with Pesto

 INGREDIENTS:

-4 1/4-inch thick slices fresh buffalo mozzarella (enough to cover a slice of bread)
+4 slices (¼ inch thick) fresh buffalo mozzarella, enough to cover one slice of bread

 METHOD:

 Heat a heavy 10-inch skillet over medium heat.
-When hot, lightly coat three sides of the bread with the mayonnaise, getting all the way to the edges.
+When hot, lightly coat three sides of the bread with mayonnaise, making sure to spread it all the way to the edges.

-• This sandwich works well in a panini press or a Foreman grill.
-Just coat the outsides of the bread.
+• Excellent made in a panini press or Foreman grill.

 YIELD: 1 serving